What is a cochlear implant?

 What can I expect if I receive a cochlear implant at Barrow?

 Our team of world-class cochlear implant specialists here at Barrow, comprised of both surgeons and audiologists, can help determine if a cochlear implant is an option for treating your hearing loss.
-When this decision is reached, your surgeon will counsel you further on how a cochlear implant will work for you (or your child) and custom select a device that best meets your needs.
+If you are a candidate for a cochlear implant, your surgeon will counsel you further on how the implant will work for you and custom select a device that best meets your needs.